TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 ![alt text](HeatGenerationSubsystem_11_12_25_2.drawio.png)

 where:
-- red ellipses are start / end points
+- red ellipses are start and end points
-- blue rectangles / squares are actions
+- blue rectangles and squares are actions
 - yellow diamonds are questions

 ## BOM